Bedrock-OSS/bedrock-wiki/docs/meta/useful-links.md

 -   [Documentation Graveyard (Removed Components)](https://gist.github.com/destruc7i0n/ea1a6a7f97f0986d9326c58246f96fa3)
 -   [Mcbehub](https://mcbehub.com/category/realmdocs)

-### Getting Started With Your First Add-On
+### Getting Started with Your First Add-On

 -   [Getting Started with Add-On Development for Bedrock Edition](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted): These guides show you exactly how to build your first resource pack and your first behavior pack from start to finish.
 -   [Molang: a Beginner's Guide](https://learn.microsoft.com/en-us/minecraft/creator/documents/molangbeginnersguide): Molang is a Minecraft programming language that can be useful for writing some advanced add-ons.
 -   [Introduction to the GameTest Framework](https://learn.microsoft.com/en-us/minecraft/creator/documents/gametestgettingstarted): This is the best way to test games, and it uses JavaScript, the most popular programming language in the world!
 -   [Build a gameplay experience with TypeScript](https://learn.microsoft.com/en-us/minecraft/creator/documents/scriptinggettingstarted): TypeScript is Microsoft's copy of JavaScript.
 Writing add-ons in TypeScript allows you to add any functionality you can imagine!
 -   [@minecraft/server Module](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/mojang-minecraft/mojang-minecraft): This module and the others near it are how we can access Minecraft values with our TypeScript code.
 It's technical, but a great resource.
 -   [List and summary of commands (Unofficial Minecraft wiki)](https://minecraft.wiki/w/Commands#List_and_summary_of_commands): Most add-ons will run some commands.
 This community-supported wiki is the best resource for learning each and every command.

 ## Sample Behavior & Resource Packs